w3f/polkadot-wiki/docs/learn/learn-governance.md

 ### Referenda Timeline

-The structure of the timeline for all referenda is the same regardless who initiates the proposal, although the timeline length can vary (see below).
+The structure of the timeline for all referenda is the same regardless of who initiates the proposal, although the timeline length can vary (see below).

 ![gov1-timeline](../assets/gov1-timeline.png)

 The figure above provides a summary view of the referenda timeline for Governance V1.

-In (1) the proposal is submitted and the Launch Period starts.
+In (1), the proposal is submitted, and the Launch Period starts.
 During this period of indefinite length the voters can [endorse](#endorsing-proposals) proposals by bonding the same amount of tokens used by the depositor.
 Deposited tokens for endorsement will be returned once the proposal becomes a referendum.
-During the launch period the proposal will compete with other proposals, and the one that gets to the top will be selected for referendum when the next voting period starts.
+During the launch period, the proposal will compete with other proposals, and the one that gets to the top will be selected for a referendum when the next voting period starts.

-Note in the figure that the launch period is shown with fixed length but in reality it varies depending on who initiated the proposal and how many proposals there are in the pipeline.
-Council motions will likely have short launch period overall due to their importance while some low-priority public referenda might take a longer period unless they are the only ones in the pipeline.
+The figure shows that the launch period is shown with a fixed length.
+Still, it varies depending on who initiated the proposal and how many proposals there are in the pipeline.
+Council motions will likely have a short launch period overall due to their importance, while some low-priority public referenda might take longer unless they are the only ones in the pipeline.

-In (2) the proposal is selected for referendum.
-Proposals initiated by the public will become a [public referendum](#public-referenda) while those initiated by the council will become [council referenda](#council-referenda) or motions.
+In (2), the proposal is selected for a referendum.
+Proposals initiated by the public will become a [public referendum](#public-referenda), while those initiated by the council will become [council referenda](#council-referenda) or motions.
 The voting period lasts
-{{ polkadot: 28 days :polkadot }}{{ kusama: 7 days :kusama }}, after which if the proposal is approved it will go through an enactment period.
-Rejected proposals will need to be start from (1).
+{{ polkadot: 28 days :polkadot }}{{ kusama: 7 days :kusama }}, after which, if the proposal is approved, it will go through an enactment period.
+Rejected proposals will need to start from (1).
 Note that Governance V1 uses an [alternating voting timeline](#alternating-voting-timetable) where voters can vote either for a public proposal or a council motion every
 {{ polkadot: 28 days :polkadot }}{{ kusama: 7 days :kusama }}.

-In (3) the proposal is approved and moves through the [enactment period](#enactment) that can be of different lengths depending on who initiated the proposal in the first place, with emergency proposals being the fastest ones and the only ones that can be voted simultaneously with other proposals.
+In (3), the proposal is approved and moves through the [enactment period](#enactment) that can be of different lengths depending on who initiated the proposal in the first place, with emergency proposals being the fastest ones and the only ones that can be voted simultaneously with other proposals.